COMP2160-Game-Development/Prac-00/README.md

 Regardless, you should be checking Unity documentation regularly.
 Throughout this unit, most of the programming challenges you'll face can be solved via the use of the Unity documentation.
 As a warm-up activity, start at the Unity documentation home page: https://docs.unity3d.com/ScriptReference/ And see if you can find the method that lets you set the parent of a gameObject in Unity.

 <details>
-  <summary>Here's the answer!</summary>
+  <summary>Psst!
+Click here for the answer!</summary>
-  `SetParent()`, which is a public method on the Transform class, taking another transform and a bool as its parameters.
+  SetParent(), which is a public method on the Transform class, taking another transform and a bool as its parameters.
 You can find out more here: [https://docs.unity3d.com/ScriptReference/Transform.SetParent.html](https://docs.unity3d.com/ScriptReference/Transform.SetParent.html).
 </details>

 Getting familiar with navigating and researching using the Unity docs is going to be a great skill for you to develop, whether you intend to stick with Unity or not.